UoA-eResearch/roonka_volume_models/blender_2.8/blender28_README.md

 ### Prerequisites

-* Load in the layers you wish to connect.
+* The layers you wish to connect must be loaded into the Blender scene.

 ### Usage

-* Open up 'trench_cuboid_volumes.py' in a text editor window in Blender
+* Open up 'trench_cuboid_volumes.py' in a text editor window in Blender.
 * Edit the output path line at the top of the file to a directory that suits you.
 * Load in the shapefiles containing the points you wish to convert into a volume.
-* Select the layers you wish to convert into a trench using 3D or outliner windows
+* Select the layers you wish to convert into a trench using 3D or outliner windows.
-* Run the script
+* Run the script.
 * The trench volume will be generated in the scene and the output .dae file should be created at the output directory.

-### Bulk Importer/Exporters
+## Bulk Importer/Exporters

-### Running the script
+### Usage

-* Open up the importer/exporter
+* Open up the importer/exporter script.
 * Change the file paths where comments have been added to suit your case.
-* Run the script
+* Run the script.